Saikuron/technos-web-2020/README.md

 * Message removal
   *place your comments*
 * Account settings
-  *At `localhost:3000/settings`, you will have the possibility to change informations about your account, like your name, your e-mail adress, the theme of the application, your favorite channel.
+  *At [http://localhost:3000/settings](http://localhost:3000/settings), you will have the possibility to change informations about your account, like your name, your e-mail adress, the theme of the application, your favorite channel.
 You will also have the possibility to contact us, to log out, or to know a little bit about us, the authors.
-We've used a lot of [Material UI](https://material-ui.com/getting-started/installation/) Components to make our app as friendly and as easy-to-use as possible*
+We've used a lot of [Material UI](https://material-ui.com/getting-started/installation/) Components to make our app as friendly and as easy-to-use as possible.
+You will see a lot of home buttons so that you will be able to get back to the welcoming homepage without any trouble.*
 * Gravatar integration
   *place your comments*
 * Avatar selection